AbhijeetOvhale/my-first-project/README.md

 *(Note: Customers can register a new account on the signup page.)*

 ## 📸 Screenshots
-video of ordering snacks and screenshots are in running running_demo.
+screenshots are in running_demo folder.